top of page

 Sign Me Up

-I had such a blast there that I couldn’t wait to sign up for another two weeks the next year!
-I was super excited to jump back into the lively camp vibe.
-Honestly, I didn’t even stress about my job, which says a lot about how much the experience meant to me.
-I was working in the ER, fresh out of nursing school, and all the skills I’d picked up were super handy.
-Switching from a clinical nurse to a camp nurse was a breeze since both jobs needed quick thinking, adaptability, and a real passion for helping others.
+I had such a blast at camp that I couldn't wait to sign up for another two weeks the next year.
+The lively camp vibe was a refreshing change from my job in the ER, where my nursing skills really came in handy.
+Switching from a clinical nurse to a camp nurse was a breeze because both roles needed quick thinking, adaptability, and a love for helping people.

 Here's some context to help explain the situation...